 It’s no secret that listening to music you love can profoundly affect your mood, as can singing or playing an instrument.
 Find ways to make music part of your daily life.

 When you’re feeling stressed and overwhelmed, there’s no better place to be than outside.
-Spending time in the woods, on the beach, or on your own front lawn can help you to cope with anxiety and depression and flip your mindset to be more positive.
+Spending time in the woods, on the beach, or on your own front lawn can help you to cope with anxiety and depression.
 To fully enjoy the mental health benefits of nature, make it a point to get some fresh air as often as you can.
 Even a quick jog on your street or breakfast on your back deck can be quality nature time.
 Soak in the sunshine, listen to the sounds of the birds, crickets, and other critters, and take in the beauty of the Earth.

 One of the most important changes you can make right now is to your self-talk, also known as your internal monologue.
 Spend some time monitoring the way you “talk” to yourself in your thoughts.
 Are you caring, gentle, and forgiving of yourself?
 Or are you critical and belittling?
 If you spoke to a friend or coworker the way you “speak” to yourself, would that person continue to spend time with you?